P7h/StormWordCount/README.md

     mvn clean compile package && java -jar target/storm-wordcount-1.0-SNAPSHOT-jar-with-dependencies.jar

 ### Distributed [or Cluster / Production] Mode:
 Distributed mode requires a complete and proper Storm Cluster setup.
-Please refer this [wiki](https://github.com/nathanmarz/storm/wiki/Setting-up-a-Storm-cluster) for setting up a Storm Cluster.<br>
+Please refer this [wiki page on Apache Storm website](http://storm.apache.org/documentation/Setting-up-a-Storm-cluster.html) for setting up a Storm Cluster.<br>
 In distributed mode, after starting Nimbus and Supervisors on individual machines, this application can be executed on the master [or Nimbus] machine by invoking the following on the command line:

     storm jar target/storm-wordcount-1.0-SNAPSHOT.jar org.p7h.storm.offline.wordcount.topology.WordCountTopology WordCount

+> Note: Repo's recent updation to Storm v0.9.3 was not tested in Cluster mode.
+But it should work as before [i.e. earlier versions of Storm], if the cluster setup is all fine.

 ## Problems
 If you find any issues, please report them either raising an [issue](https://github.com/P7h/StormWordCount/issues) here on Github or alert me on my Twitter handle [@P7h](http://twitter.com/P7h).
 Or even better, please send a [pull request](https://github.com/P7h/StormWordCount/pulls).